Proof of impossibility

-Types of proof
+Proof techniques

-By contradiction
+Contradiction

 One of the widely used types of impossibility proof is proof by contradiction.
 In this type of proof, it is shown that if a proposition, such as a solution to a particular class of equations, is assumed to hold, then via deduction two mutually contradictory things can be shown to hold, such as a number being both even and odd or both negative and positive.
 Since the contradiction stems from the original assumption, this means that the assumed premise must be impossible.